Lighter (Kyle Alessandro song): Melodi Grand Prix 2025

 Norway's national broadcaster, the Norwegian Broadcasting Corporation (NRK), organised Melodi Grand Prix 2025, the 63rd iteration of the national final to select Norway's representative for the Eurovision Song Contest.
 The competition featured nine songs in a singular grand final on 15 February 2025, with the winner being decided by a 40/60 split of professional juries and public televoting, respectively.

 Alessandro performing at Melodi Grand Prix 2025.

 Alessandro was officially announced as a participant in Melodi Grand Prix 2025 on 16 January 2025.
-Alessandro was drawn to perform in the sixth position.
+He was drawn to perform in the sixth position.
 In the final, he finished in first in both the jury and televote categories, earning 118 and 189 points in their respective categories for a total of 307 points.
 The total was 117 more than the runner-up song, Nataleen's "The Game".
 As a result of winning the competition, he earned the right to perform as the Norwegian entrant for the Eurovision Song Contest 2025.